Membership is available to all UK primary and secondary school-based teacher training providers.

 I have attached an appendix from our Administration and Management Handbook for Schools-Led Initial Teacher Training (ITT) which details the support available from NASBTT.
-I have also attached information regarding our upcoming meetings which you would be very welcome to attend; non-members are welcome to attend our events but the attendance fee is higher than for our members.

 We hope the following comments from existing members will provide evidence of how our work is valued:

 “I find the communication circulated by NASBTT very useful and up-to-date.
 Topical and current information is circulated immediately and at times information is shared which is difficult to find elsewhere.
 Advice is always available and members support each other effectively.
 I find membership both useful and essential in supporting my role as manager on a school-centred programme.”